blackbird71SR/Hello-World/README.md

 - [x] **Whitespace**

 Whitespace is an esoteric programming language developed by Edwin Brady and Chris Morris at the University of Durham.
 The language consists of spaces, tabs and linefeeds.

+- [x] **X++**

+X++ was designed to be a superset of Java with strong data access features.
+In some ways the data access features were like LINQ, but it is much older and in some ways more powerful.
+For example, X++ supports set-based manipulation of data via the insert_recordset, update_recordset, and delete_from keywords.
+These map to Insert, Update, and Delete statements in SQL.
+While this generally offers the best performance, you can also use a hybrid approach that combines set-based access with imperative-style statements.

+- [x] **XQuery**

+XQuery (XML Query) is a query and functional programming language that queries and transforms collections of structured and unstructured data, usually in the form of XML, text and with vendor-specific extensions for other data formats (JSON, binary, etc.).
+The language is developed by the XML Query working group of the W3C.
+The work is closely coordinated with the development of XSLT by the XSL Working Group; the two groups share responsibility for XPath, which is a subset of XQuery.

 ## Contributors